 I'm the William and Marilyn Ingersoll Professor Emeritus of Computer Science at Knox College in Galesburg, IL.
-(That means I just retired.)
-I'm married to Diane (34 years and counting!), we have a 32-year old son, four (unfortunately deceased) cats (in urns), two very live and rambunctious young cats, a house (no mortgage!) and I've got degrees in math, CS, and EE.
-I've been in the Midwest for the last 38 years or so, but grew up in New York.
-In my spare time I read, write, cook, putter around the house, walk (I used to run, but arthritis is a bitch), do a bit of woodworking, make beer and camp with my son, and try to digest all things Macintosh (and recently, iOS and Android).
-I'm also learning to build robots using Raspberry Pi and Arduino (pictures to come).
+(That means I'm retired.)
+I'm married to Diane (37 years and counting!), we have a 34-year old son, four (unfortunately deceased) cats (in urns), two very live and rambunctious young cats, a house (no mortgage!) and I've got degrees in math, CS, and EE.
+I've been in the Midwest USA for the last 39 years or so, but grew up in New York.
+In my spare time I read, write, cook, putter around the house, walk (I used to run, but arthritis is a bitch), do a bit of woodworking, make beer, and try to digest all things Macintosh (and recently, iOS and Android).
+I'm also learning to build robots using Raspberry Pi and Arduino.

-My research interests include the history of cryptology, the uses of cryptology in fiction (see the Crypto Fiction link above!), computer security, computer science education, and software development.
+My research interests include the history of cryptology, the uses of cryptology in fiction (see the Crypto Fiction link above!), computer security, computer science education, and software development in small teams.

-I worked in the computer industry for about 16 years and I was a full-time faculty member for 22 years total.
+I worked in the computer industry for over 16 years and I was a faculty member for about 24 years total.
 Teaching and doing research was much more fun than working for a living and I'm hoping that writing for a living will be just as much fun.
-Hoping to have my next book - in crypto history - out in 2022.
+My latest cryptology history book "The Gambler and the Scholars" came out in April 2023.

 History of Cryptology